Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text

 Abstract

 Large language models (LLMs) are increasingly capable of generating personalized, persuasive text at scale, raising new questions about bias and fairness in automated communication.
-This paper presents the first systematic analysis of how LLMs might behave if used for microtargeted climate messaging.
-We construct a controlled evaluation framework using three leading models—GPT-4o, Llama-3.3, and Mistral-Large-2.1—across two settings: Standalone Generation, which isolates intrinsic bias, and Context-Rich Generation, which adds thematic and regional context to emulate realistic targeting.
-We assess outputs along three dimensions: lexical content, language style, and persuasive framing.
-Results show consistent gender and age asymmetries across models: male- and youth-targeted messages emphasize agency, innovation, and energy, while female- and senior-targeted ones stress warmth, care, and tradition.
-Contextual prompts amplify these effects, and persuasion scores are significantly higher for messages tailored to younger or male audiences.
-Our findings reveal how demographic stereotypes can surface even in hypothetical LLM-driven outreach, underscoring the need for bias-aware generation pipelines and transparent auditing frameworks for socially sensitive applications like climate communication.
+This paper presents the first systematic analysis of how LLMs behave when tasked with demographic-conditioned targeted messaging.
+We introduce a controlled evaluation framework using three leading models—GPT-4o, Llama-3.3, and Mistral-Large 2.1—across two generation settings: Standalone Generation, which isolates intrinsic demographic effects, and Context-Rich Generation, which incorporates thematic and regional context to emulate realistic targeting.
+We evaluate generated messages along three dimensions: lexical content, language style, and persuasive framing.
+We instantiate this framework on climate communication and find consistent age- and gender-based asymmetries across models: male- and youth-targeted messages emphasize agency, innovation, and assertiveness, while female- and senior-targeted messages stress warmth, care, and tradition.
+Contextual prompts systematically amplify these disparities, with persuasion scores significantly higher for messages tailored to younger or male audiences.
+Our findings demonstrate how demographic stereotypes can surface and intensify in LLM-generated targeted communication, underscoring the need for bias-aware generation pipelines and transparent auditing frameworks that explicitly account for demographic conditioning in socially sensitive applications.